HISTORY THE AG’S OFFICE

 Upon gaining Independence in 1962, the Constitution of Trinidad and Tobago expressly assigned to the Attorney General the powers now exercised by the Director of Public Prosecutions i.e. the institution and undertaking of criminal proceedings.
 Upon attaining Republican status in 1976, the Constitution declared the Attorney General a Minister and assigned him/her responsibility for the administration of legal affairs in Trinidad and Tobago.
 Legal proceedings for and against the State must be taken, in the case of civil proceedings, in his/her name and in the case of criminal proceedings in the name of the State.

-Noteworthy is that the Ministry of the Attorney General and Legal Affairs has also been a leader in the public service with the establishment of the Health and Recreation Centre and the Vacation and After-School Centre, both the first of their kind in any Government Agency in Trinidad and Tobago.
+Noteworthy is that the Office of the Attorney General and Ministry of Legal Affairs has also been a leader in the public service with the establishment of the Health and Recreation Centre and the Vacation and After-School Centre, both the first of their kind in any Government Agency in Trinidad and Tobago.